crhntr/ErrorQuiver/README.md

 **93.8% test coverage**

 It is usefull when validating struct atrributes when you want to return a list of errors to the user.
-## For Example
+## Example
-See Example_test for full working test code which calls this function
+See [This Test](https://github.com/hunter-r-christopher/ErrorQuiver/blob/master/Example_test.go) for full working example test code which calls this function
 ```go

 func (user *User) Validate() error {